Attributing material ESG risks to the company responsible requires:

 2) attributing events to the companies responsible;

-3) quantifying emissions’ impact on climate, ecosystem services and public health; and
+3) quantifying emissions’ impact on climate, ecosystem services and public health;

-Each nano-satellite of our aerospace partner GHGSat orbits the Earth in a polar orbit (north-south) while the Earth turns (east-west) below it, enabling measurement of any source on the surface of the Earth, within days.
+Nano-satellites orbit the Earth in a polar orbit (north-south) while the Earth turns (east-west) below it, enabling measurement of any source on the surface of the Earth, within days.
 Methane (CH4) and carbon dioxide (CO2) absorb light at different wavelengths, creating a “spectral fingerprint.”
 High-resolution spectrometers measure the amount of light absorbed at specific wavelengths, which in turn enables quantification of CH4 concentrations.
 These satellite-based instruments take hundreds of thousands of measurements around a source with a resolution of tens of meters.
 Such high resolution is key to successful attribution of point sources.